-As at the date of this report, in addition to the provision made as described in note 8, there are 15 claims received for which currently there is insufficient information to determine the likely level of payment.
-The maximum liability in respect of these claims is \$2,375,000 (2017: \$2,558,000).
+As at the date of this report, there are 15 claims received for which currently there is insufficient information to determine the likely level of payment.
+The maximum liability in respect of these claims is \$2,121,000 (2018: \$2,375,000).
 This is determined based on the lower of the maximum compensation limit of \$150,000 per claimant or the amount claimed.

-15. Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 March 2018
+14. Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 March 2019

-Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments and new standards which are not yet effective for the year ended 31 March 2018 and which have not been adopted in these financial statements.
-These include the following which may be relevant to the Fund.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments and new standards which are not yet effective for the year ended 31 March 2019 and which have not been adopted in these financial statements.